ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 For the cover you can use cardboard, spruce branches or straw.
 Secured this way, a yucca plant can survive the cold season without the risk of developing diseases.

-**You can uncover your yucca when new plants are put in the ground.** The best period for that is between March and April, or earlier, if the temperatures are high enough.
+**You can uncover your yucca at the same time when new plants are put in the ground.** The best period for that is between March and April, or earlier, if the temperatures are high enough.

 ## Can you grow a yucca plant indoors?

-Similar to some other garden plants, yuccas can be **cultivated indoors.** In this case, you cannot forget to provide the proper condition to the plant – a lot of sunlight and not too frequent watering.
+Similar to some other garden plants, yuccas can be **cultivated indoors.** In this case, you cannot forget to provide the proper conditions to the plant – a lot of sunlight and not too frequent watering.
 A perfect spot for a yucca plant should be not too far from windows or balcony door, where there is enough natural light.

 {% fig %}